FFC12/simple-chat-app/README.md

-## Simple Chat Application (WIP)
+## Yet Another Simple Chat Application (WIP)

-This project is a simple chat application developed using Python 3.11.
-It is built with FastAPI, MongoDB, Redis, and Socket.io.
-Users can register and log in to the application, allowing them to privately message each other through the user-friendly interface.
-Online users are displayed in real-time.
-The backend flow is managed using Docker and docker-compose.
+This is a simple chat application developed using Python 3.11.
+It utilizes FastAPI, MongoDB, Redis, and Socket.io to provide a seamless messaging experience.
+Users can easily register, log in, and send private messages through a user-friendly interface.
+Real-time online user tracking is also included.

+### Main Features

+- User registration and login
+- Private messaging
+- Real-time online user display

+### Technologies Used

+- Python 3.11
+- FastAPI
+- MongoDB
+- Redis
+- Socket.io

+### Deployment

 The application is deployed on Heroku.
+How to Run

+1) Clone the repository
+2) Run the application using Docker and docker-compose

+### Contributions
+Even though this is a personal project, I am open to suggestions and improvements.
+So contributions and feedback are welcome!
+If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

+### Disclaimer

+This project is intended to be a portfolio piece and may have areas for improvement.
+However, it functions as a reliable chat application and demonstrates my skills in utilizing modern technologies.

-#### Key Features:
+#### All Features:

 * User registration and login functionality
 * User authentication using JWT (JSON Web Tokens)